AFRICA

 42) Consequences of implementing without approval/permission

-If a reportable merger is implemented without approval/permission, a fine of up to CHF 1 million can be imposed.
-The fine is usually (but not necessarily only) imposed on the undertaking acquiring control (i.e., not on the target).
-In case of a merger (in its narrow legal sense, i.e. two business entities merging into a single entity), the fine will be imposed on the parties to the merger.
-Fines are calculated based on the following objective criteria:
+If a reportable merger is implemented without prior approval or permission, a fine of up to CHF 1 million may be imposed.
+This fine is typically imposed on the undertaking acquiring control (i.e., not on the target), although exceptions are possible.
+In the case of a merger (in its narrow legal sense, i.e., where two business entities are combined into a single entity) the fine is imposed on the merging parties.

 • whether the notification requirement was breached intentionally or negligently;